-It’s normal to feel pressure from courses and midterm exams this time of year as assignment deadlines, studying, exams, Zoom fatigue and responsibilities outside of school start to build up.
+It’s normal to feel pressure from courses and midterm exams this time of year as assignment deadlines, studying, exams, and responsibilities outside of school start to build up.
 Take a deep breath, and let’s walk through four tactics to help you identify your challenges and find support to relieve the pressure.

 1. Take time to reflect

 What challenges are you facing?
 Maybe you had set goals for yourself in early September and are afraid you won’t meet them, such as achieving a certain grade in one of your classes or on your first midterm exam.